How to buy Novartis (NVS) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Novartis AG is a drug manufacturers-general business with stocks listed in the US.
 Novartis shares (NVS) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$89.8 – an increase of 1.61% over the previous week.
+Its last market close was US$87.03 – a decrease of 3.89% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Novartis